RafaelTeran/bachelor-thesis-haskell/README.md

 1. **`spanish/`**: The original code in Spanish, without annotations.
 This version matches the terminology and content described in the accompanying PDF, which is my complete Bachelor’s Degree Thesis.
 In the PDF, I also provide an extensive mathematical introduction and an in-depth explanation of the two methods used.

    - `GeneradorEnlaces.hs`: Generates random Wikipedia links.
-   - `GeneradorTextos.hs`: Downloads texts from Wikipedia.
+   - `GeneradorTextos.hs`: Downloads introductions from Wikipedia articles with titles and languages.
-   - `GeneradorBaseDatos.hs`: Uses the other scripts to create the database.
+   - `GeneradorBaseDatos.hs`: Uses the other scripts to create a SQLite database.
    - `Clasificador.hs`: General Naive Bayes classifier implementation.
    - `ClasificadorIdioma.hs`: Example of the classifier applied to language detection using Wikipedia articles.
    - `Recomendador.hs`: General PCA-based recommender system implementation.